The Virgin Islands Climate Change Trust Fund

 - Engaging consultants for the purpose of obtaining expert advice as it considers necessary in the execution of its functions

-The Minister of Natural Resources and Labour invites written applications or nominations for a private sector representative of the financial services sector to serve on The Virgin Islands Climate Change Trust Fund Board of Trustees for a one to two-year period.
+The Minister of Natural Resources and Labour invited written applications or nominations for a private sector representative of the financial services sector to serve on The Virgin Islands Climate Change Trust Fund Board of Trustees for a one to two-year period.
 The deadline for application was Friday 13th July, 2018.